ASSESSMENT POLICY

 Assessment of the Five Essential Elements of the PYP

-They are structured reporting sessions conducted by students with the help of teachersto discuss their learning with their family.
+Three-way conferences are structured reporting sessions conducted by students with the help of teachers to discuss their learning with their families.

 Student-Led Conferences

-PTM’s, as they are commonly called, are announced at the end of each unit to report on the student’s learning.
-PYP Interventions to learning are revealed through a continuum, while all other ingredients of the program are covered by written comments.
-Student data on success and advancement is conveyed to parents in many ways.
-The types of tests used throughout the school are diverse and provide a detailed view of the student’s progression.
+PTMs, as they are commonly called, are scheduled at the end of each unit to report on the student’s learning.
+PYP interventions to learning are revealed through a continuum, while all other elements of the program are covered by written comments.
+Student data on success and advancement is conveyed to parents in various ways.
+The types of assessments used throughout the school are diverse, providing a detailed view of the student’s progression.

 School Events